 How can we exploit rapidly advancing computing power to create a faster, more sustainable transition to clean energy and mobility?
 For more than a decade, this question has consumed my attention.
-I am Chaired Professor of Information Systems at the University of Cologne and serve as Director of the Institute of Energy Economics there (EWI) and the Erasmus Centre for Future Energy Business (ECFEB) at the Rotterdam School of Management in the Netherlands.
+I am Chaired Professor of Information Systems at the University of Cologne and serve as Coordinator of its Key Research Initiative Sustainable Smart Energy and Mobility.
+I am Director of the Erasmus Centre for Future Energy Business and Academic Director of the Erasmus Centre for Data Analytics, both at the Rotterdam School of Management, Erasmus University in the Netherlands.
 I am also an Energy Policy Adviser to the German government and a member of the World Economic Forum Global Future Council.

 More importantly, I am a dad.
 I am trying to ‘walk the talk’ in my personal life – creating a home and transportation lifestyle for my whole family that is as efficient as possible, using smart EV charging and smart tech.
 But we are also taking some old-fashioned low-tech routes to sustainability: flying less, buying less and repurposing.